UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do heat pump water heaters work in cold climates?

-Yes, they do work in cold climates, but efficiency drops as the surrounding air temperature falls.
-Most units operate efficiently down to about 40°F. If the garage or basement gets colder than that, the unit will automatically switch to its hybrid electric backup elements to ensure you still have hot water.
+Yes, they do work effectively in cold climates, but their overall efficiency drops as the surrounding air temperature falls.
+Most modern units operate optimally down to about 40°F. If your uninsulated garage or basement gets colder than that during a severe winter freeze, the intelligent system will automatically switch to its hybrid electric backup elements to guarantee your household still has immediate access to hot water.

 How loud is a heat pump water heater?

-Most heat pump water heaters operate at around 50 decibels, which is comparable to a modern refrigerator or a quiet dishwasher.
-Since they have a fan and a compressor, they are louder than silent standard electric heaters, so you may not want to install one directly adjacent to a bedroom.
+Most residential heat pump water heaters operate at roughly 50 decibels.
+This hum is comparable to a modern refrigerator cycle or a quiet dishwasher running in the background.
+Since they feature an internal fan and a working compressor, they are noticeably louder than perfectly silent standard electric heaters, so you should avoid installing one directly against a shared bedroom wall.

 What is the lifespan of a heat pump water heater?